-D.3: A few items are recorded as subsidies on production in the data source but are instead current transfers based on ESA 2010 definitions and are reclassified as D.7.
+Subsidies, D.3: A few items are recorded as subsidies on production in the data source but are instead current transfers based on ESA 2010 definitions and are reclassified as D.7.
 As a result of lack of reliable quarterly accrual information for some other items, redistribution between quarters is made.

-D.4: Counterpart information from general pension funds (S.1314) is used to record interest paid from central government to social security funds, to be able to consolidate D4 regarding general government; supplementary information from financial accounts about central government imputed social contributions affecting investment income payable on pension entitlements (D.442).
+Property income, D.4: Counterpart information from general pension funds (S.1314) is used to record interest paid from central government to social security funds, to be able to consolidate

-D.6: A few items are recorded as social benefits in the data source but are instead current transfers based on ESA 2010 definitions and are reclassified as D.7.
+Social benefits, D.6: Some appropriations are recorded as social benefits in the data source but are instead current transfers based on ESA 2010 definitions and are reclassified as D.7.

-D.7: Adjustments corresponding to other mentioned adjustments as reclassification from D.3, D.6 and from/to D.9.
+Other current transfers, D.7: Adjustments corresponding to other mentioned adjustments as reclassification from D.3, D.6 and from/to D.9.